Radio Free Albemuth (album)

 Radio Free Albemuth is the debut solo album by bassist Stuart Hamm, released in 1988 on Relativity Records.
-Hamm is backed up by guitarists Allan Holdsworth and Joe Satriani.
+An energetic instrumental fusion album, Hamm is backed up by keyboardist Scott Collard and drummer Mike Barsimanto, with guitarist Joe Satriani guesting on three tracks, and Allan Holdsworth (SynthAxe) and Tommy Mars (keyboards) playing on the title track.
 The title of the album and many of the songs were inspired by the novels of Philip K. Dick.